CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module IND.1 Operating and Control Technology.md

 * constantly configured to be operational within the set timeframe.
 #### IND.1.M14 Strong Authentication to OT Components (CIA)

 As far as possible, the use of all OT components should require authentication of the users and services, so that operation of the systems is only possible in the authenticated state.
-These include not only ordinary computers but also routers, switches and PLCs.Different methods and features can be used for authentication.
+These include not only ordinary computers but also routers, switches and PLCs.
+Different methods and features can be used for authentication.
 A distinction is made between the authentication features knowledge (eg password, PIN), ownership (eg token, smartcard, certificate) and physical features (eg fingerprint, iris recognition).
 The whereabouts of the person accessing can also indirectly be regarded as a feature if it is ensured that it could only reach this place by means of one or more further features.
 An example is a waiting room that can only be accessed by a key or by a (casual) facial inspection by colleagues.

 ** ** Mehrfaktorauthenti